bentoml/BentoML/docs/source/concepts/bento.rst

    The template file can have extension :code:`.jinja`, :code:`.j2`, or any extensions that Jinja2 can understand.

-Then add the path to the given template file to the :code:`docker_template` field in the :code: `bentofile.yaml`:
+Then add the path to the given template file to the :code:`dockerfile_template` field in the :code: `bentofile.yaml`:

 .. code:: yaml

     docker:
-        docker_template: "./Dockerfile.template"
+        dockerfile_template: "./Dockerfile.template"

 .. note::